dongdawn/rid/README.md

 cd ala2.rid
 python rid.py rid.json
 ```
+This case would run for several hours on one GPU.

 The parameters in `"rid.json"` are described in the following.

-In addition, we provide the cases we studied in `"examples"`
+In addition, we provide the cases we studied in `"examples"`.

+Just change to the directory and type `"python rid.py rid.json"`.

-The results are saved in the current directory.
+The results would be saved in the current directory.

 ##  4. <a name='MainprocedureofRiD'></a>**Main procedure of RiD**

 RiD will run in iterations.
-Every iteration contains tasks below:
+Each iteration contains tasks below:

-1. Biased MD;
+1. Biased MD

-2. Restrained MD;
+2. Restrained MD

-3. Training neural network.
+3. Training neural network

 ####  4.1. <a name='a.BiasedMD'></a>a. **Biased MD**